camunda/camunda-docs/docs/components/connectors/connector-types.md

 Outbound Connectors allow workflows to trigger external systems or services, making it possible to integrate workflows with other parts of a business process or system architecture.

-Outbound Connectors are **stateless functions**.
 The programming code in Java to connect to the external system is executed when the workflow reaches the service task.

 ![Outbound Connectors](img/outbound-connectors.png)